 Yet these devices have reached a level of performance that is striking considering that the most expensive or recent models usually cost half the price of an iPhone.

-It's a matter of fact if we truly want to change the way things are for issues such as illegal immigration and inequality maybe we should change the way we buy first?
+It’s a matter of fact if we truly want to change the way things go for issues such as illegal immigration and overall inequality maybe we should change the way we buy first?

 THE BLOOD RAN MACHINES